tsmp-falcon-platform/ci-bundle-utils/README.md

   - write the result to the outdir or stdout if not provided
   - update the outdir/bundle.yaml with the new references

+  Optionally, it can:
+  - transform the merged bundle using the transformation configs
+  - perform a diff check against the source bundle and the transformed bundle

 Options:
+  -S, --strict             Fail when referencing non-existent files - warn
+                           otherwise.
   -m, --config FILE        An optional custom merge config file if needed.
   -b, --bundles DIRECTORY  The bundles to be rendered.
-  -o, --outdir DIRECTORY   The target for the merged file.
+  -o, --outdir DIRECTORY   The target for the merged bundle.
+  -t, --transform          Optionally transform using the transformation
+                           configs (BUNDLEUTILS_MERGE_TRANSFORM_PERFORM).
+  -d, --diffcheck          Optionally perform bundleutils diff against the
+                           original source bundle and expected bundle
+                           (BUNDLEUTILS_MERGE_TRANSFORM_DIFFCHECK).
   --help                   Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils merge-yamls [OPTIONS]